Barrera's walk-off homer leads A's past Angels 4-3 – KION546

 The A’s trailed 3-1 with two outs in the ninth before rallying against closer Raisel Iglesias (1-1).

 Ramon Laureano doubled and Christian Bethancourt walked before Barrera launched the drive into the right-field seats in his 17th career at-bat.
-Barrera had made an error in left field that allowed the Angels to score their third run.
+Barrera had made an error in left field that allowed the Angels to score their third run and was double off first on a fly out to right field in the seventh.

+“I didn’t forget about it all game, but I wanted to make a difference once it was my turn, and my turn did come,” Barrera said.

 Lou Trivino (1-2) retired Mike Trout with two on and two out to end the ninth to earn the win.